-Before you go about fantasizing about being frolicking in their library of books, you need to do a few things first, and one of them is examining yourself closely and finding out if you got what Cornell looks for in a potential student.
-You can't expect to be a part of this university and realize you don't even have they've been looking for.
+Before you think of applying to Cornell, examine yourself closely and determine if you got what Cornell looks for in you.
+You can't expect to be a part of this University and realize you don't even have what they've been looking for in you.
 They describe more about these things here, but here they are:

 - Intellectual Potential

-When it comes to character, what Cornell wants is seeing empathy, initiative, honesty and open-mindedness.
+What Cornell wants is seeing empathy, initiative, honesty, and open-mindedness when it comes to character.
 They even ask if your recommendations and essays are a contribution to your reliable attributes.
 In a way, they want to see a character that evokes the values they describe that reflect yours well.

-It's all about the extracurricular activities for this one, so they're curious how you spend your time outside of school.
-They even ask what skills or interests you've developed, which means they want to see a uniqueness in you that not many students have at all.
+It's all about extracurricular activities, so they're curious how you spend your time outside of school.
+They even ask what skills or interests you've developed.
+With this, they want to see a uniqueness in you that few students have at all.

 - Reasons For Choosing Them

 This factor in Cornell's selection is unique because they want to see how you can take advantage of the benefits you'll get from them.
-It's where you'll have to let them know why they're the choice for you.
+They want to know why you choose to apply to them, why you think it's the right place for you.

 When you've taken the time to understand what Cornell is looking for and you're confident you got them, proceed to the next step!

 Why Cornell University

 Winemakers, hotel managers, landscape architects, policymakers, interior designers, financiers, astronomers, and fiber experts (yes, like the clothing material)–all actively pursuing their passions.
 Everyone from pre-professional I-Bankers to theoretical physicists.